kubermates-org/kubermates.github.io/content/docs/2025-05-07-kubernetes-v1-33-from-secrets-to-service-accounts-kubernetes-image-pulls-evolved.md

   which kubelet can then use for image pulls — eliminating the need for long-lived image pull secrets.
-Currently, Kubernetes administrators have two primary options for handling private container image pulls: Image pull secrets stored in the Kubernetes API These secrets are often long-lived because they are hard to rotate.'
+Currently, Kubernetes administrators have two primary options for handling private container image pulls: Image pull secrets stored in the Kubernetes API These secrets are often long-lived because they are hard to rotate.
+They must be explicitly attached to a service account or pod.'
 ---
 Open the original post ↗ https://kubernetes.io/blog/2025/05/07/kubernetes-v1-33-wi-for-image-pulls/